Romani people in Romania: Language

-On the other hand, less than half are native speakers of the Romani language.
+Less than half of Romani people in Romania are native speakers of the Romani language.
 According to the 2011 census, there are 245,677 people whose native language is Romani, this represents just under 40% of the ethnic population.
 However, this number has shrunk to 199,050 according to the 2021 census results, representing just over 33% of the ethnic population.
 Over half of the Roma (approx. 61%) speak Romanian as their native language, the rest (around 8-9%) speaking the Hungarian language.

 Both the Roma and the Romanian languages are of the Indo-European language family, while the Hungarian is a Uralic one.
 The Roma language shares the most lexical similarities with Punjabi and Hindi, the most phonological similarities with Bengali and its grammar structure closely resembles the one found in Merwari.

 Unsurprisingly, their language is Indo-Aryan, as they originally came from what is today part of east India's Rajasthan, Haryana and Punjab.